MDG2122/music_generation_transformers/README.md

 https://github.com/bearpelican/musicautobot/tree/15bc523548f8ae737a594ee92564538d02e0dc94

 Project: Music Composition using Transformers.
-Fine-Tuning from Piano Dataset to Violin Dataset.
+Fine-Tuning from Piano music to Violin music.

 Dataset for fine-tuning created manually using data from: